AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project.md

    >[!TIP]
    >
    >If you attach more than one template to the project, only the template you attached first displays in this field.
-For information, see the [Attach multiple templates to an existing project and view template information](#attaching-multiple-templates-and-viewing-template-information) section in this article.
+For information, see the [Attach multiple templates to an existing project and view template information](#attach-multiple-templates-to-an-existing-project-and-view-template-information) section in this article.

 1. (Optional)&nbsp;Remove template information from the project where you attached the template.
 For information, see [Remove template information from a project](../../../manage-work/projects/create-and-manage-templates/remove-template-from-project.md).

-## Attach multiple templates to an existing project and view template information
+## Attach multiple templates to an existing project and view template information {#attach-multiple-templates-to-an-existing-project-and-view-template-information}

-You can attach multiple templates (one at a time) to the same project, following the steps described in the section [Attach a template to an existing project](#attaching-a-template) in this article.
+You can attach multiple templates (one at a time) to the same project, following the steps described in the section [Attach a template to an existing project](#attach-a-template-to-an-existing-project) in this article.
 This adds the tasks and other information from each template to the project.

 >[!TIP]
 >